Jebet812/Notes/AWS-CCP.md

 ### User Permsissions and Acces
 1. **AWS Root User** special userwho is created at the time of AWS account creation.
    - Uses an email and password to login.
    - Cannot be deleted.
    - Has full permissions to the account and its permssions cannot be limited.
    - There can only be one per AWS account.
    - Strongly recommeded to never use Root User Access keys.
    - Turn on MFA.

    ***Tasks that only the Root User can perform***
     - Change account settings e.g account name, email address, root user password and root user access keys.
     - Restore IAM  permissions.
     - Activate IAM access to the BIlling and Cost Management console.
     - View certain tax invoices.
     - Close AWS account.
     - Change or cancel AWS Support Plan.
-- Register as a seller in the Reserved Instance Marketplace.
+    - Register as a seller in the Reserved Instance Marketplace
     - Enable MFA delete on S3 bucket.
     - Edit and delete.
     - Edit and delete Amazon s3 bucket policy includes invalid VPC ID and VPC endpoint ID.
     - Sign up for GovCloud.

 2. **AWS Identity and Access Management**lets you create and manage AWS users and groups and use permissions to allow and deny their access to AWS resources.
 3. **IAM Users** end users that log into the console or interact with AWS resources programmatically by clicking UI interfaces.